Connect with others who understand.

 Your body craves oxygen.
 In fact, each organ in your body, from your toe muscles to your brain, needs oxygen to ensure you’re able to eat, move, and perform everything else you do throughout the day.
 While your body contains an impressive set of veins and arteries carrying blood and oxygen to where they’re needed, sometimes this system breaks down and leads to pulmonary hypertension.

-This article will discuss five things to know about pulmonary artery function and how it relates to pulmonary hypertension (PH) and pulmonary arterial hypertension.
+Here are five things to know about pulmonary artery function and how it relates to pulmonary hypertension (PH) and pulmonary arterial hypertension (PAH).

 1. Pulmonary Arteries Are the Only Arteries in the Body That Carry Oxygen-Poor Blood

-To ensure that each tissue in your body receives enough oxygen, long tubes called arteries carry blood — containing oxygen and other nutrients — to different parts of your body.
-Your tissues can then take what it needs from the blood in order to properly function.
+To ensure each tissue in your body receives enough oxygen, long tubes called arteries carry blood — containing oxygen and other nutrients — to different parts of your body.
+Your tissues can then take what they need from the blood to function properly.

 Pulmonary arteries carry deoxygenated blood from your heart to your lungs where it’s refilled with more oxygen.
 From there, your pulmonary veins carry the oxygenated blood back to your heart to be pumped to other parts of your body.
 (Adobe Stock)